Kings Langley Parish Council

 The Council is elected once every four years.
 There are 10 councillors representing 3 “wards”: North (2 councillors), Central (2) and South (6), and their details can be found elsewhere on this website.

-The Council’s current chairman is Howard Button, and the vice-chairman, Gerry Angiolini.
-Gerry is the chairman of the Planning & Licensing Committee; Rene De Silva is vice-chairman.
-The other (standing) members of the committee are: Alan Anderson, Howard Button, Alan Johnson, Bob McLean and Mark Rogers.
-Derek Collins, John Morrish and Ian Sinclair are reserve members.
-These positions are reviewed at the Council’s annual meeting (normally in May).
+Gerry Angiolini is the chair of the Planning & Licensing Committee; Rene De Silva is vice-chair.
+The other (standing) members of the committee are: Alan Anderson, Howard Button, Debbi James-Saunders, Alan Johnson, Jennie Lydon and Mark Rogers.
+Mark Coxill and John Morrish are reserve members.

 The Council has 3 permanent members of staff: